sidneyspil/PSY329_portfolio/README.md

 <ins>Life Satisfaction</ins>
   - Women were more satisfied with life than men at the low-income level (<$60K USD).
-  - Men and women at the middle-income level ($60K-$150K USD) were equally satisfied with life
+  - Men and women at the middle-income level ($60K-$150K USD) were equally satisfied with life.
   - It looks like men were more satisfied in life than women at the high-income level (>$150K USD), but this difference was not "significant".
 This is likely because there were fewer participants in the high-income group, so it is more likely this difference is due to chance.

 ![Sex differences in life satisfaction graph](/assets/img/satisfaction.jpg)